Project Requests

 - Routed to the Remodel and Construction Services team for assignment.

-- Require Dean or VP approval.
+- Requires Dean or VP approval.

 - Requestor is automatically notified when Dean/VP approves the request.

-- Require Dean or VP approval.
+- Requires Dean or VP approval.

 - Shared monthly as FYI to the Provost, Vice President of University Operations (VPUO), President’s Chief of Staff (COS), and Vice President for Research (VPR) to provide the opportunity to review the project, but does not require their formal approval.

-- Require Dean or VP signature.
+- Requires Dean or VP signature.

 - Requestor is automatically notified when Dean/VP signs the request.